belgattitude/soluble-japha/doc/install_server.md

 ## Quick install <small>(on Tomcat)</small>

 !!! note
-    The instructions below are based on the barebone [PHP/Javabridge](https://github.com/belgattitude/php-java-bridge) version and rely on an installed Apache Tomcat server which is the recommended way to run the bridge.
+    The instructions below are based on the forked [PHP/Javabridge](https://github.com/belgattitude/php-java-bridge) version and can be used to customize, build and deploy your own bridge instance from the command line.

+    and rely on an installed Apache Tomcat server which is the recommended way to run the bridge.
     To learn more see the [Tomcat installation notes](./server/install_tomcat.md) or jump to the [Alternative installation section](#alternative-install) for